MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-prepare-system.md

 1. Once a lakehouse is added, it's visible in the lakehouse pane in the notebook UI where tables and files stored in the lakehouse can be viewed.

 > [!NOTE]
-> Before executing each notebooks, you need to perform these steps that notebook.
+> Before executing each notebooks, you need to perform these steps on that notebook.

 :::image type="content" source="media\tutorial-data-science-prepare-system\attach-lakehouse-process.png" alt-text="Diagram of the process steps to attach a lakehouse to a notebook." lightbox="media\tutorial-data-science-prepare-system\attach-lakehouse-process.png":::